icl-utk-edu/papi/src/components/cuda/README.md

 If CUDA toolkit version > 11.0 is used, then PAPI uses the newer API, but using toolkit version 11.0, PAPI uses the events API by default.

-If the environment variable `PAPI_CUDA_110_CC_70_PERFWORKS_API` is set to any non-empty value, then compute capability 7.0 using toolkit version 11.0 will use the Perfworks API.
+If the environment variable `PAPI_CUDA_110_CC_70_PERFWORKS_API` is set to any non-empty value, then compute capability 7.0 using toolkit version 11.0 will use the PerfWorks Metrics API.
 Eg:

     `export PAPI_CUDA_110_CC_70_PERFWORKS_API=1`